Smirking Norway killer Breivik pleads not guilty

 OSLO (Reuters) - The Norwegian far-right gunman who massacred 77 people last summer gave a clenched-fist salute, smirked at the court and pleaded not guilty on the first day of a trial that threatens to turn into a "circus" showcasing his anti-Islamic views.

 The trial will turn on whether Breivik is found guilty or insane.
-While he risks being kept behind bars for the rest of his life, the high school dropout has said being labelled insane would be a "fate worse than death".
+While he risks being kept behind bars for the rest of his life, the high school dropout has said being labeled insane would be a "fate worse than death".

 Listening impassively for hours as prosecutors read out an indictment detailing how he massacred teenagers trapped on a island resort outside Oslo, he only shed tears when the court later showed one of his propaganda videos.